LightspeedC83/Academic-Team-Meet-Solver/README.md

 - [['RCHS', 'SHS', 'WMHS', 'ERHS'], ['BHS', 'RHS', 'HHS', 'TAHS']]

 if HHS withdraws from competition, and we move to a 6 week schedule, things get more complicated...

+Alright we also have new constraints again: previously we have asssumed that schools can only count to have played against one another if they are in the same group within an individual day on the meet schedule.
+What matters is that the A teams play one another and in each matchup the a-team can only play two other schools so it's not guaranteed that just because two schools are in the same matchup.

+Now the options are to either start from a complete graph and work backwards or continue trying to implement the creation of the graph as we create the meet schedule.
+I've decided to rework everything and write the new code in Java (don't ask me why)....